Online Colleges In New Hampshire

 Why Choose New Hampshire for Online Higher Education?

-The table below uses data from the Integrated Postsecondary Education Data System to show the scope of online higher education programs in New Hampshire.
-As distance programs give students the ability to learn on their own schedule and from the comfort of their own homes, they often cater to working professionals, single parents, and those living in more rural parts of the state.
+According to the National Center for Education Statistics (NCES), 83.5% of students in New Hampshire study exclusively online.
+Distance programs allow students to learn on their own schedule and from the comfort of their homes.
+They often cater to working professionals, single parents, and residents of more rural parts of the state.
 Online education can also help those looking to change direction in their careers.

 Cost of Attending an Online College in New Hampshire